tomonocle/miscellany/management.md

 ### Simple
 - The relationship between cause and effect is obvious to all
 - Best practice
-- Response: sense/categorize/respond
+- Response: sense/categorise/respond

 BURNOUT (MAYO CLINIC)
 ---------------------
 - Has become cynical or critical
 - Lacks motivation to start the day
 - Is irritable or impatient with co-workers, customers or clients
-- Lacks energy to be consistenty productive
+- Lacks energy to be consistently productive
 - Lacks satisfaction from achievements
 - Feels disillusioned about work
 - Uses food, drugs or alcohol to feel better (or to not feel at all)